 Using an iPad for instrument training will ease many tasks for student pilots.

 Using a cellular iPad with a portable ADS-B device will improve your situational awareness massively during instrument flight.

 RELATED: Best iPad for pilots.

-All the necessary charts you need for your instrument flight will be at your fingertip.
+All the necessary charts for your instrument flight will be at your fingertip.

-Instead of going through a pile of paper charts, you can find the required resource in just a few taps on your iPad.
+Instead of reviewing a pile of paper charts, you can find the required resource in just a few taps on your iPad.

-Nevertheless, you have to practice using the iPad before taking it to the air.
+Nevertheless, it would help if you practiced using the iPad before taking it into the air.

-Using an iPad in instrument flight is to increases the pilot’s efficiency.
+Using an iPad in instrument flight is to increase the pilot’s efficiency.
 Not knowing how to use the apps efficiently will hinder the smooth flow of your flight.

-If student pilots learn to use the iPad in a very early stage of their pilot training, this modern tool can be of great help during any flight.
+If student pilots learn to use the iPad early in their pilot training, this modern tool can significantly help during any flight.